rootlyhq/pulse-action/README.md

-# cli-action
+# pulse-action

-GitHub action for the rootly cli
+GitHub action for sending a rootly pulse